mui/mui-x/docs/data/data-grid/editing/editing.md

 Also, removing one field or row ID from the object will not cause the missing cell or row to go to `"view"` mode.
 :::

-## Advanced use cases

-See [Editing recipes](/x/react-data-grid/recipes-editing/) for more advanced use cases.

 ## apiRef

 The grid exposes a set of methods that enables all of these features using the imperative `apiRef`.
 To know more about how to use it, check the [API Object](/x/react-data-grid/api-object/) section.